burlachenkok/exploring-python3/python3-note.md

 ## Magic Methods for Classes

 Magic is an official term used by the Python community, even though in professional and science literature this term is used rarely.
 This informal name shines a light that a lot of things inside the Python community happen informally without any standardization.
-The effect that both styles (formal and informal) can coexist can be obtained by looking into API and development style for Android OS and Linux/Windows OS.
+The effect that both styles (formal and informal) can coexist can be obtained by looking into API and development styles for Android OS and Linux/Windows OS.
 The development for Android OS is mostly cowboy style.

 A class can implement certain operations that are invoked by special syntax.
 A complete list of these special methods is available in The Python Language Reference [2] https://docs.python.org/3/reference/datamodel.html#special-method-names.